pbrisbin/aurget/README.md

 will proceed for other (available) targets.

-If a target found as a dependency is not available in the AUR, I assume it's a repository package to be picked up makepkg.
+If a target found as a dependency is not available in the AUR, I assume it's a repository package to be picked up by makepkg.
 This may result in a makepkg error if that's not the case.

 There is no longer a global `aurgetrc`.
 Please copy `/usr/share/aurget/config` to `$XDG_CONFIG_HOME/aurgetrc` and edit as